MK316/MK316.github.io/README.md

 [Goto Github account]("https://github.com/MK316/")
 ```
+MK316 is:
-I'm a researcher in phonetics & phonology, and currently working as an educator in a college.
+'\-' a researcher in phonetics & phonology
+currently working as an educator in a college.
 ```

 ![Image](https://github.com/MK316/mkfiles/blob/main/porfile.JPG)